Why this work matters to me

 Years ago, I walked away from work that I had invested in and cared about deeply because I could not see another way forward.

-Today, I guide and train compassionate leaders in another way – a new way of leadership that is authentic and sustainable, that supports development and well-being.
+Today, I guide and train compassionate professionals in another way – a new way of showing up at work with confidence and authenticity, in a way that is sustainable and supports their growth and well-being.

 In pursuit of this mission, I partner with organizations that want to support the leadership and well-being of staff and teams.